Place Order

 > orderTypeStringYLIMIT (rests on the book at a specified price) or MARKET (executes immediately at the best available price).

 > timeInForceStringNControls how long a LIMIT order stays active.
-GTC (Good Till Cancel, default — stays open until filled or cancelled), IOC (Immediate Or Cancel — unfilled portion is cancelled immediately), FOK (Fill Or Kill — must fill entirely or be cancelled entirely), GTX (Post-only — rejected if it would match immediately, ensuring you always pay maker fees).
+GTC (Good Till Cancel, default — stays open until filled or cancelled), IOC (Immediate Or Cancel — unfilled portion is cancelled immediately), FOK (Fill Or Kill — must fill entirely or be cancelled entirely), GTX (Post-only — rejected if it would match immediately, ensuring you receive the maker rebate rate rather than paying taker fees).
 Do not send for MARKET orders.

 > orderQtyStringNOrder quantity.
 Required unless placing a spot market buy using quoteOrderQty.
 For Binance and EDX: base asset quantity (e.g. amount of BTC in BTC/USDT).
 For OKX: number of contracts.